MichaelLarocca/blog-michael-jude-larocca/posts/2022/12-22/JavaScriptmas-2022-Week_1.md

 **This challenge instructs us to use [object destructuring](https://www.w3schools.com/react/react_es6_destructuring.asp).
 Destructuring makes it easy to extract just what we need from an object.**

-*ℹ Here is a helpful short video [JS Destructuring in 100 Seconds](https://www.youtube.com/watch?v=UgEaJBz3bjY) by Fireship.*
+*ℹ Here is a helpful short video: [JS Destructuring in 100 Seconds](https://www.youtube.com/watch?v=UgEaJBz3bjY) by Fireship.*

 First, we add the food to the empty strings provided in the faveFoods object.
 To add the emojis on Windows, use the buttons "Windows" + "." (period) to open up the emojis dialog box.
 ```javascript